robertbraeutigam/scan/README.md

 that target device can instead generate a PSK, essentially grouping devices together and defining group-level privileges, instead of one by one.

-Every device must come with a unique PSK already set up, or should be unusable until some device specific setup process generates it.
-The PSK must also be resettable or changeable.
+Every device must come with a unique PSK already set up for administrative (full) access, or must be only capable of setting an administrative PSK before any other messages are processed.

 Note, that the handshake does not identify the PSK used explicitly.
 The responder might therefore need to try multiple PSKs to know which one the initiator is using.
 The protocol is designed so a single try takes a single hashing operation only.

+This frame contains an optional payload.
+If the handshake is complete after the initial handshake message, the initiator is free to send the first payload in the same message.
+This allows devices that do not maintain a connection, maybe because they are off-line most of the time, to send messages to other parties as quickly and as compactly as possible.

 #### Frame type: 02 (Continue Handshake)